Mobile Navigation

 This page provides a summary of the EAL programme available to English Language Learners (ELLs) (those with a home language other than English) at UWCSEA, and describes the expectations for all applicants.

-UWCSEA’s EAL programme cannot support beginner-level English language learners.
+UWCSEA’s EAL programme cannot support beginner-level English Language Learners.
 It is designed to develop academic English skills for students who can already communicate orally and in writing in English at a grade-appropriate level, possibly with some EAL support in their current school context.

 Do note that some students who have already exited an EAL programme at their current school may still need EAL support at UWCSEA to develop their academic English skills.